Krazytrain/Visual-Addons/README.md

 # Default Midnight
 A well balanced, customizable midnight Discord theme with some addons.
 Base theme is [midnight](https://github.com/refact0r/midnight-discord) which has made a good job on the theme.
-This is a clean and fast discord theme that works well together.
-It keeps the colors nice and easy on your eyes and supports dark and light mode.
+## FAQ
+#### Does this work with Better Discord and Vencord?
+Yes this theme works with both!
+#### Does this theme have dark and light mode?
+No this theme only works with discord dark mode!
+#### Does this theme work with nitro themes?
+No this this was made around discord dark mode.

 Any problems with it please let us know about them as i will be keeping it updated when i can.